An introduction to the English planning system

 Permitted Development

-For some developments, permitted development rights apply but the planning authority needs to approve the details of the proposal before development starts.
-In these cases, the authority has a chance to get a development repositioned or the external appearance changed but cannot question the principle of whether the development should be allowed.
+Some developments have permitted development rights, but the planning authority must approve the proposal’s details before work begins.
+In these cases, the authority can request changes to a development’s location or appearance but cannot challenge whether the development should happen.

-County councils can grant themselves planning permission for their own developments, such as major new roads and school buildings.
-County councils also decide all planning applications in connection with minerals or waste, deemed ‘county matters’.
+County councils can grant themselves planning permission for major projects like roads and schools.
+They also handle all planning applications related to minerals and waste, deemed ‘county matters’.

 Planning applications to the local authority

-For most types of planning application applicants will submit plans for development to the local planning authority.
-If the area you live in is governed by a two-tier local authority system, consisting of a county and district council, you’ll find most decisions are taken by your local district or borough council.
-However, where a unitary authority is in place, it will act as the local planning authority.
+For most planning applications, applicants submit development plans to the local planning authority.
+If you live in a two-tier local authority system—consisting of a county and district council—your district or borough council usually makes planning decisions.
+However, in areas with a unitary authority, it acts as the local planning authority.

 Development Consent Orders or DCOs

-Applications for Nationally Significant Infrastructure Projects (NSIPs) or Development Consent Orders (DCOs) are submitted to the Planning Inspectorate or PINS.
-PINS oversee the Examination and consultation process for NSIPs and make a recommendation for approval or refusal based on the evidence provided.
-However, the ultimate decision to grant an application for a DCO sits with the relevant Secretary of State.
+Applicants submit Nationally Significant Infrastructure Projects (NSIPs) or Development Consent Orders (DCOs) to the Planning Inspectorate (PINS).
+PINS manages the examination and consultation process for NSIPs.
+They review the evidence and recommend approval or refusal.
+However, the relevant Secretary of State makes the final decision on whether to grant a DCO.

 Different types of planning applications